porkloin/rbspace-frontend/content/blog/2019/01/twig-tip-null-coalescing-operator/index.md

 ---
-title: "Twig Tip: Null Coalescing Operator"
+title: 'Twig Tip: Null Coalescing Operator'
-date: "2019-01-22T23:00:20.000Z"
+date: '2019-01-22T23:00:20.000Z'
-description: "Twig Tip: Null Coalescing Operator"
+description: 'Twig Tip: Null Coalescing Operator'
 featuredImage: ../../../images/code.png
+published: false
 ---

 Twig folks, be honest: how many times have you written a snippet of Twig code that looks like this?